conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 {% endhighlight %}

 We don't want the `print` any more than two spaces indented, but it's nice to have the exception name aligned with the exception Class.
 Of course in practice, we'd put both of those on the same line.
 Like I said, I rarely use this type of indentation.

+## Line endings and file encodings

+Don't forget to set your line endings to LF in File > Line separators, and set your file encoding to UTF-8 by going to Settings > Editor > File Encodings.
+That'll stop your non-Windows colleagues getting upset because their tools can't cope.

 # Linux VM